 Introduction

 We have all found ourselves staring at a clock, trying to mentally project forward to figure out when a meeting, flight, or medication dose is due.
 The question in 12 hours what time will it be might sound deceptively simple, but it actually touches on fundamental principles of timekeeping, clock arithmetic, and daily scheduling.
-Understanding how to calculate future hours accurately is a practical skill that saves time, reduces mental fatigue, and prevents costly scheduling errors in both personal and professional environments And it works..
+Understanding how to calculate future hours accurately is a practical skill that saves time, reduces mental fatigue, and prevents costly scheduling errors in both personal and professional environments.

 Easier said than done, but still worth knowing.